trkin/dev.trk.in.rs/_posts/2023-01-11-install-ruby-using-brew-rbenv.md

 bbrew doctor
 ```

-## Other sudo

-Also for postgresql you need to add new user ability to create databases
+If you need to read from Brewfile, than youo need to copy to brew
 ```
-sudo -u postgres psql -d postgres -c "CREATE USER newuser WITH SUPERUSER;"
+scp Brewfile brew@localhost
+bbrew bundle --no-upgrade --no-lock
 ```

-# Regular user comands

-## Initialize brew in your PATH

 Add to your `.bashrc` and reopen terminal.
 Typing `reset` won't work